Home and Income

 Advertised price

-Jenny then looked at the colourful flyer that she had been handed at the front door.
+Jenny received the colourful flyer that she had been handed at the front door by the salesperson.

 Rule 9.4 says that a licensee must not mislead customers as to the price expectations of the client.

-She then asked about the downstairs area and whether they had managed to get the correct building consent issued.
-It was then confirmed again that it was not compliant and therefore illegal.
+On enquiring about the downstairs area, and whether her friend had managed to get the correct building consent issued, her friend confirmed again, that it was not compliant and therefore illegal.

-Her colleague told her that she had asked the salesperson to advertise it as “home & Income” as they had rented it out in the past, and she felt that it was worth more as a “home & income” property.
+Her friend told her that she had told the salesperson that it had been rented out in the past, and that she felt that it was worth more as a “home & income” property.

-The salesperson should have done his own homework and he would have then found out that the property could not be sold as “home and income”.
+The salesperson should have done his own homework and he would have then found out that the property could not be advertised as “home and income” if it does not meet the correct building standards and comply with legislation.

 In fact the salesperson could be in a spot of trouble with the Regulatory Authority.
 Read more here